g33kidd/listn2this/README.md

 # Info

-This project is built to be ran on Heroku or Dokku environments.
 There are 2 environment variables that need to be set before running on your local machine.

 `TWITTER_CONSUMER_KEY` and `TWITTER_CONSUMER_SECRET` for authentication with twitter.